Isaac Isaacs: High Court, 1906–1931

 On the High Court, Isaacs joined H. B. Higgins as a radical minority on the court in opposition to the chief justice, Sir Samuel Griffith.
-He served on the court for 24 years, acquiring a reputation as a learned and radical but uncollegial justice.
+He served on the court for 24 years.
+During his time on the court, Isaacs and Higgins were frequently a dissenting minority.
+Griffith and Sir Edmund Barton both strongly disliked Isaacs and opposed his constitutional interpretations.
+Isaacs was one of the earliest Australian federal judges to recognise the social implications of decision-making, and spelled out social and economic policies in his judgments.
+While on long leave in the United Kingdom, Isaacs was sworn of the Privy Council in 1921.
+He became a member of the Judicial Committee of the Privy Council three years later.
 Isaacs was appointed a Knight Commander of the Order of St Michael and St George in the King's Birthday Honours of 1928 for his service on the High Court.
 Isaacs is one of only eight justices of the High Court to have served in the Parliament of Australia prior to his appointment to the court; the others were Edmund Barton, Richard O'Connor, H. B. Higgins, Edward McTiernan, John Latham, Garfield Barwick, and Lionel Murphy.
 He was also one of two to have served in the Parliament of Victoria, along with Higgins.
 In April 1930, the Labor Prime Minister, James Scullin, appointed the 75-year-old Isaacs as chief justice, succeeding Sir Adrian Knox.